MartBent/garage-door-security-analysis/README.md

 > Sensitive or brand-specific details have been anonymized.

 This repository contains a security analysis of a commercial **433 MHz garage door system**.
 It includes documentation of hardware inspection, radio signal capture, rolling code analysis, and proof-of-concept tests demonstrating potential vulnerabilities.
-All tests were performed in a controlled environment.

 # Overview